Cottage cheese is a low calorie cheese with a mild flavor. However, it is highly nutritious, which means it may help with weight loss and muscle gain.

-For these reasons, it’s widely used by athletes and in weight loss plans.
+It’s not only high in protein but also essential nutrients.
+For these reasons, it’s widely used by athletes and featured in many weight loss plans.

-As a result, it has a very mild flavor compared to aged cheeses.
+As a result, it has a very mild flavor compared with aged cheeses.

 You can enjoy this versatile cheese by itself or as an ingredient in recipes.